oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover.md

     ![disconnect node0](./images/disconnect-mushop-node0.png)

-6. Connect to MuShop App VM mushop-xxxxx-1, replace `publicipnode1` with the public IP address of mushop-xxxxx-1.
+6. From the existing Cloud Shell,Connect to MuShop App VM mushop-xxxxx-1, replace `publicipnode1` with the public IP address of mushop-xxxxx-1.
 Refer task 1.7 to get the public IP address of mushop-xxxxx-1.

     ````
     <copy>ssh -i mushopll opc@publicipnode1</copy>